sidneycadot/same70/markdown/OpenOCD.md

 ## 1.2.
 OpenOCD and the SAME70 XPlained board

-The CMSIS-DAP interface as defined by ARM is the preferred way of communicating with Cortex-M microcontrollers; it is fully supported by OpenOCD.
+The CMSIS-DAP interface as defined by ARM is the preferred way of communicating with a Cortex-M microcontroller, and it is fully supported by OpenOCD.
 We will use this interface to talk to the SAME70 microcontroller.

-Recent versions of OpenOCD support the SAME70 microcontroller, as well as the SAME70 XPlained development board.
-This means that TCL scripts are provided that enable OpenOCD to handle the specifics of the SAME70 chip, and the SAME70 XPlained development board.
+Recent versions of OpenOCD also provide TCL configuration scripts for the SAME70 chip and the SAME70 XPlained development board.

 The SAME70 XPlained development board features a so-called *embedded debugger*, which is a simple microcontroller that acts as a bridge between the CMSIS-DAP port of the SAME70 and its own USB port.
-The embedded debugger's USB port is marked "Debug USB" on the development board; do not confuse it with the "Target USB" port which connects directly to the main SAME70 microcontroller.
+The embedded debugger's USB port is marked *Debug USB* on the development board; do not confuse it with the *Target USB* port that connects directly to the main SAME70 microcontroller.

-The job of the embedded debugger is to implement the bi-directional communication between the Debug USB port (hooked up to a desktop machine) and the SAME70 microcontroller.
+The job of the embedded debugger is to implement bidirectional communication between the Debug USB port (hooked up to a desktop machine) and the SAME70 microcontroller.

 Since the embedded debugger is a simple microcontroller itself, it has its own firmware.
-Its firmware can be upgraded to the latest version using the latest version of Atmel Studio.
+Its firmware can be updated using the latest version of Atmel Studio.

 ## 1.3.
 Building OpenOCD